rustomax/rust-iterators/README.md

 // output: 1 4 9 16 25 36 49 64 81 100
 ```

 `fold()` is a very powerful method.
-It returns the result of applying a special "accumulator" type of closure to all elements of an iterator resulting in a single value:
+It returns the result of applying a special "accumulator" type of closure to all elements of an iterator resulting in a single value.
+The following iterator produces a sum of squares of numbers from 1 to 5.

 ```rust
 #![feature(inclusive_range_syntax)]